matthewdowns/shapefile.js/README.md

 ## Introduction

-Easily read and parse ShapeFiles from the browser.
+Easily read and parse Shapefiles from the browser.
 Shapefile.js allows you to load a .zip as a buffer, and parse each file individually.

 > ### [What is a Shapefile?](https://en.wikipedia.org/wiki/Shapefile)